Woman vanishes in Tulsa County while searching for missing son, Sheriff's Office says

-A woman who was last known to be searching for her missing son in the Turley area has now disappeared herself, the Tulsa County Sheriff's Office reported.
+A Pryor woman who was last known to be searching for her missing son in the Turley area has now disappeared herself, and deputies are now searching for information about a man who was seen with her, the Tulsa County Sheriff's Office reported.

 Pryor Creek police issued a Silver Alert for Glenda "Cookie" Parton, 80, on Wednesday after her vehicle was found abandoned near U.S. 75 and 56th Street North on Tuesday.

-She was last seen on Monday searching for her son Dwayne Selby, 59.
+She was last seen on Monday searching for her 59-year-old son, Dwayne Selby.

+Parton was spotted on surveillance footage Monday evening at a Tulsa-area business with an unknown man, the Tulsa County Sheriff's Office said in a news release Wednesday evening.

+The man has dark hair.
+He was wearing a camo baseball cap, a gray jacket, blue jeans and dark shoes.

 Selby and his friend Jack Grimes, 76, also the subject of a Silver Alert, were supposed to return to Tulsa County on Monday after traveling to a horse show in Fort Worth, Texas, on Friday.